canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ## Release Early, Release Often, Work in the Open

-Source code should be released as early as possible in the project's lifecycle to avoid the overhead downstream and your public repo should be the single source of truth.
-Released version may not essentially mean it is the deployed version.
+Source code should be released as early as possible in the project's lifecycle to avoid the overhead of publishing source code late in the process.
+The public source code repository should be the single source of truth where developers are working.

 Publishing your code and data from the beginning of your technology project or programme will encourage: